 It is a blast to fly!

 The VSKYLABS C-47 Skytrain Flying Lab Project is an independent VSKYLABS in-house development effort.
-In it initial stages of development, it made use of Emmanuel Baranger's DC-3 model, which was specifically licensed for the purpose of this project, as a base reference for the C-47A aircraft, along with Brett Harrison's approval to incorporate his original paint-kit with this project.
-The VSKYLABS Copyright and Disclaimer notes are fully applied on/to the VSKYLABS C-47 Skytrain Flying Lab Project. © 2020 JetManHuss - VSKYLABS.
+During the initial stages of development, Emmanuel Baranger's DC-3 model, which was specifically licensed for the purpose of this project, was used as a base reference for the C-47A aircraft, along with Brett Harrison's approval to incorporate his original paint-kit with this project.
+The VSKYLABS Copyright and Disclaimer notes are fully applied on/to the VSKYLABS C-47 Skytrain Flying Lab Project. © 2021 JetManHuss - VSKYLABS.

 The 'Buffalo Airways' livery which is included in the project, was approved to be used as a livery in the project by the Amazing Buffalo Airways company (Thank you Mikey!).